 they would have made the Top Ten Most Popular Tattoo Designs all on their

-own in 2006.
+own.
 The fascination with tribal tattoo designs just keeps chugging

 along, and the beautiful curvilinear Maori designs continues to attract those

 Leo Zuluetta is the Godfather of the interpretation of modern tribal tattoo as graphic design for the human body, and his early work during the 80's continues to have enormous influence within modern tattooing to this day.